Coricidin HBP Cold & Flu Side Effects

 Generic Name: acetaminophen / chlorpheniramine

-Note: This page contains information about the side effects of acetaminophen / chlorpheniramine.
-Some of the dosage forms included on this document may not apply to the brand name Coricidin HBP Cold & Flu.
+Note: This document contains side effect information about acetaminophen / chlorpheniramine.
+Some of the dosage forms listed on this page may not apply to the brand name Coricidin HBP Cold & Flu.

 For the Consumer